byte4RR4Y/rock4se-image-builder/README.md

 You will find your image in the output folder.

+#### If you make a build without desktop you can connect your wireless with:
+     nmcli device wifi connect "NAME_OF_YOUR_NETWORK" --ask Now just enter your password and press [RETURN]

 # Adding custom packages to install
     -If you want to add packages to install, append it to config/apt-packages.txt instead of modifying the Dockerfile, For each package add a new line.